ANSSI-FR/MLA/doc/src/CRYPTO.md

 ### Signature

 As described in `FORMAT.md` an archive can be signed.
-Implementation must ensure users explicitely choose if signature is made and verified.
+Implementation must ensure users explicitly choose if signature is made and verified.

 A PQ/T key consists of a pair of a post-quantum key and a traditional key.
 An archive is considered correctly signed for a PQ/T key if and only if it is correctly signed for its post-quantum part AND its traditional part.